So, after a lot of experimentation, pulling out of hair, cursing of the developer, I finally managed to get a build of Bitcoin compiled under MSVC.

 On my quad-core with the stock Windows binary available from bitcoin.org I get about 1700k hashes a second.
 With the builds I produced under MSVC I get 2500K a second.
 Anyone interested?

 I've got a spare server using a 8-core 64-bit Intel - 64 bit Windows 2003 server.
-I'd be curious if there is a difference from the stock, the machine currently does about 5000khash/s, I'd be curious if the 64bit native build would be better.all optimizations are on including SSE2, LTCG and favouring of Intel64 (well hey, that's my processor)
+I'd be curious if there is a difference from the stock, the machine currently does about 5000khash/s, I'd be curious if the 64bit native build would be better.

 I am... would it be even faster on SSE3?